Skip to content

 Maintaining a gravel driveway is relatively straightforward but requires regular attention.
 You may need to periodically add more gravel to maintain its level and fill in any potholes or ruts that develop over time.
 Unlike asphalt or concrete driveways, gravel does not crack; however, weeds can grow through the surface, so occasional weed control is necessary.
 Overall, while maintenance is ongoing, it tends to be less intensive and less costly than repairing cracks or repaving other driveway types.

-Also Check: How To Grow And Care For Ice Plants: A Simple Guide
+Also Check: How To Grow And Care For Cockscomb: A Simple Guide

 Are there any environmental considerations with gravel driveways?